scrimba/community/FAQ.md

 ## What are the benefits over normal videos?

-Scrimba makes the experience better for both the creator and the viewer.
+Scrimba makes life *easier* for the creators and make the learning experience *better* for the viewer.
 Here are the specific benefits it has over normal videos:

 - Much easier creation process
 - Interactive (edit/copy/run the code inside the screencast)